 - The Microsoft Antimalware service can interfere with compilation, often manifesting as an error related to

 conftest.exeduring build.
-To remedy this, add at least your object directory to the exclusion settings.
+To remedy this, add at your object directory at least to the exclusion settings.

-- If you encounter an error like "second C linkage of overloaded function '_interlockedbittestandset' not allowed", it happens when intrin.h and windows.h are included together.
+- Errors like "second C linkage of overloaded function '_interlockedbittestandset' not allowed", are encountered when intrin.h and windows.h are included together.
 Use a#define to redefine one instance of the function's name.
-See more on using intrin.h.

 - Parallel builds (

--jN) do not work with GNU make on Windows.
-You need to use pymake instead.
+-jN) do not work with GNU makes on Windows.
+You should use the

 mozmakecommand included with current versions of MozillaBuild.
 Building with the